Code-Institute-Submissions/Milestone-Project-112/README.md

 1. I then took this wireframe and proceeded to putting it together on gitpod, changing some minor aspects of teh website and adding new feautres that i discovered along the way.
 The main change i mae was adding the "Gallery Page" which initially wasnt on my wireframe.

 ## Figma Wireframe
+> This includes the wireframes for both desktop and mobile device layouts
 <img src="assets/images/figma.jpg">

 Throughout the process of coding my website and input from other people, a few improvements were made to the website to not only make it look more proffesional but also to include more useful features.